neilfws/Twitter/vizbi2017/code/R/vizbi17.md

 # Networks
 ## Replies
-The "replies network", composed from users who reply directly to one another, was very small for SBRS 17 and was not analysed further.
+The "replies network", composed from users who reply directly to one another, was very small for VIZBI 17 and was not analysed further.